HITECHCRIME/HC_SG51_Colorized_World/README.md

 WHEN YOU NOTICE ONLY FLAWS
 IN YOUR SOUL YEAH

-not to worry tho
-you will keep me right

 (it's a colorized
 colorized world)

-NO GREY VOID
-TO FILL MY HEAD

-CAUTERIZED WOUNDS ON DIEHARDS ALWAYS FIND A WAY TO HEAL ONLY WANTED NO MASKS NO GUIDE NO SECRET MOVES AYE YA

-AUTHORIZED DRUGS WITH NO CARD SIGN ENDING WANTED NOT BAD, USED TO SAY I HAVE NO LIFE, SUCH A LOWLIFE YA

-upping gear will bring the light - close brings the light to us that's when the truest colours come out so bring the light close to me aye

-(yaaaaooooooooo-ooooouuuuuuuuuu)

 armed with courage, see it through look into my eyes, your not spilling grey